 Originally from South Asia, mangoes made their way across the tropics and into America in 1880.
-Today, mangoes are the most commonly eaten fruit in the world, with India being the greatest supplier.
-It’s a stone fruit, meaning it has one hard seed surrounded by tasty fruit.
-Peaches, cherries, and plums are all stone fruits as well.
+Today, mangoes are the most commonly eaten fruit in the world, with India being the greatest supplier (creators of the delicious mango lassi!).

 In America, we get mangoes from a lot of different countries across Central and South America, to include Mexico, Ecuador, Peru, Guatemala, Brazil, and Haiti, as well as from our own backyard in California and Florida.
 What does this mean?
 Due to varying growth calendars, we can pretty much have mangoes all year round!

 There are many variations of mangoes, some being better for drying, some good as a puree, and others perfect eaten fresh.
-But there are some main ones that are pretty common here in ‘murica (and that were on sale at my grocery for $0.30 …what what?!)
+Here are a few of the most popular varieties of mango:

 - Haden: The mother of all mangoes.
 Literally.
 Most mangoes grown in the U.S. today are a descendent of this mango variety, which popped up in Florida in the early 1900s.

-- Tommy Atkin: Your most popular mango.
+- Tommy Atkin: The most popular mango.
 It’s red/green/yellow and has a mild sweet flavor.
 It’s also pretty fibrous, which accounts for its firmness.

 - Ataulfo: These guys are small, yellow, and sweeeet.
-They have a more smooth texture due to a lack of fibers, and they have an almost creamy taste.
+They have a more smooth texture due to a lack of fibers, and have an almost creamy mouthfeel.